nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Marks the person(s) as participated in the specified `INDEX` for that week.
 * The index must refer to the index number shown in the displayed students list.
-* The index and week number must be a positive number: 1, 2, 3…
+* The index and week number must be a positive number, and must correspond to the tutorial weeks of the semester: 3, 4...
+12.
+* Duplicate index(es) are not allowed.
 * If the student at the specified `INDEX` is marked as present, the command toggles the attendance to absent.

 Examples:

-* `students` followed by `markp 1 2 3 w/1` marks the 1st, 2nd and 3rd person in the students list as participated in week 1.
+* `students` followed by `markp 1 2 3 w/3` marks the 1st, 2nd and 3rd person in the students list as participated in week 3.
-* Another `markp 1 w/1` instance will mark the 1st person in the student list as not participated in week 1.
+* Another `markp 1 w/3` instance will mark the 1st person in the student list as not participated in week 3.

 ### Find student by name: `findStudent`